 - Education and training in Australia or in-county

-- Agriculture: services and technology associated with post-harvest techniques, seed and seed cultivation, irrigation and improved water usage, improved farming techniques and the development of a livestock industry, particularly in dairy and beef cattle farming
+- Agricultural services and technology associated with post-harvest techniques, seed and seed cultivation, irrigation and improved water usage, improved farming techniques and the development of a livestock industry

 Australian companies interested in doing business in Myanmar may wish to consider a market familiarisation visit to identify further opportunities.

-Normal business attire is acceptable in Myanmar.
-It is common practice for Myanmar people to give government officials or those at a VIP event a modest gift of little commercial value such as an item of clothing, an office pen or standard company labelled item.
+Normal business attire is acceptable.
+It is common practice for Myanmar people to give government officials or those at a VIP event, a modest gift of little commercial value such as an item of clothing, an office pen or standard company labelled item.